43 Foundry Avenue

 Lynn Goldsmith leads studies that provide new insights into effective approaches to interdisciplinary STEM learning and strategies to help teachers become more thoughtful and effective in their mathematics instruction.
 Her recent research has focused on mathematics instructional design and professional development, explored possible relationships between arts education and STEM learning, examined principals' instructional leadership for mathematics, and investigated the role that emotions play in learning.

-Her recent publications include Mathematics Teachers’ Learning: A Conceptual Framework and Synthesis of Research; A Framework for the Facilitation of Teachers’ Analysis of Video; Examining Mathematics Practice through Classroom Artifacts; and “Developing Self-Regulating Learners: The Critical Role of Feedback" (ASCD Express).
+Her recent publications include “Visual-Spatial Thinking in Geometry and the Visual Arts" (article published in Psychology of Aesthetics, Creativity, and the Arts), Mathematics Teachers’ Learning: A Conceptual Framework and Synthesis of Research; A Framework for the Facilitation of Teachers’ Analysis of Video; Examining Mathematics Practice through Classroom Artifacts; and “Developing Self-Regulating Learners: The Critical Role of Feedback" (ASCD Express).
 She is a co-author of The Fostering Algebraic Thinking Toolkit: A Guide for Staff Development, and several guides for selecting rigorous curriculum materials (Choosing a Standards-Based Mathematics Curriculum and the series Guiding Curriculum Decisions for Middle Grades—for language arts, mathematics, and science).
 She has also written about child prodigies, including coauthoring Nature's Gambit: Child Prodigies and the Development of Human Potential.

 Before joining EDC, Goldsmith held research positions at TERC, Tufts University, and MIT.